cesanta/mjs/README.md

 Prototyping: While your project is still in prototyping stage and not for sale, you can use MJS’s open source code without license restrictions.

+# See also
+- [Mongoose Web Server Library](https://mongoose.ws/) - a robust, open-source solution licensed under GPLv2, designed to seamlessly integrate web server functionality into your embedded devices.
+- With complementary [Mongoose Wizard](https://mongoose.ws/wizard/) - a no-code visual tool that enables rapid WebUI creation without the need for frontend expertise.